 Some of the activities that students enjoyed in 2018 included a trolley ride around the nation’s capital (Washington, D.C.) and a Baltimore crab feast (Baltimore, MD).
 Visit our FAQ page for more details.

-Apply U.S. Academic standards to written and spoken work.
+- Apply American academic standards to written and spoken work.

 - Navigate life in the U.S. and at Carey.

-The cost for the Summer Intensive is $2,900 (covers course fees, books, activities, and some meals).
+The program cost is $2,900 and covers course fees, books, activities, and some meals.